SQream/sqream_docs/reference/sql/sql_functions/index.rst

    * - Function
      - Description
+   * - :ref:`lag`
+     - Calculates the value evaluated at the row that is before the current row within the partition
+   * - :ref:`lead`
+     - Calculates the value evaluated at the row that is after the current row within the partition
    * - :ref:`max`
      - Calculates the maximum value
    * - :ref:`min`
      - Calculates the minimum value
+   * - :ref:`sum`
+     - Calculates the sum of all of the values
    * - :ref:`rank`
      - Calculates the rank of a row
+   * - :ref:`first_value`
+     - Returns the value in the first row of a window
+   * - :ref:`last_value`
+     - Returns the value in the last row of a window
+   * - :ref:`nth_value`
+     - Returns the value in a specified ``(n)`` row of a window
-   * - :ref:`row_number`
+   * - :ref:`dense_rank`
-     - Calculates the row number
+     - Returns the rank of the current row with no gaps
-   * - :ref:`sum`
+   * - :ref:`percent_rank`
-     - Calculates the sum of all of the values
+     - Returns the relative rank of the current row
+   * - :ref:`cume_dist`
+     - Returns the cumulative distribution of rows
+   * - :ref:`ntile`
+     - Returns an integer ranging between ``1`` and the argument value, dividing the partitions as equally as possible

-System functions
+System Functions
 ------------------
 System functions allow you to execute actions in the system, such as aborting a query or get information about system processes.

+The following table shows the **system** functions:

 .. list-table::
    :widths: auto